Mula, Spain: History

 A royal demesne town nestled in between the dominions of the military orders of Santiago, the Temple and the Hospital, as well as the Nasrid Kingdom of Granada, Mula was granted several privileges in 1296, including tax exemptions and the ratification of its fuero.
 In the wake of the Aragonese occupation of the Kingdom of Murcia, favoured by the substantial number of Aragonese settlers in the realm, the town of Mula rose in rebellion against the Crown of Aragon in favour of the Castilian monarch in 1298.

 Mula experienced a demographic boom following the Fall of Granada, increasing its population threefold in barely three decades.

 During the 17th century Mula was scenery of epidemics and starvation.
 The plague of 1648 cost the lives of half of the people.

 In the early 19th century people experienced a poverty situation.
 The lack of clearness, the lack of harvests, the war and two strong epidemics caused population losses.
 In Peninsular War context, French people invaded and plundered Mula in October 1812.

 In the early 20th century, two urban structures and services were set: the railroad and a reservoir.
-The traditional wine and olive tree cultivation was ceased, and citrics began to be raised.
+The traditional wine and olive tree cultivation was ceased, and citrus began to be raised.
 This led to a need of more water and to the reservoir construction.

 A population rise occurred until the 1960s; the number of inhabitants consisted of 15,000 in that year.
 With increasing population the town was expanded to the south.

 After this increase, the town became stabilized because there are few wealth sources: agriculture and water supplies.
 Therefore, the number of inhabitants depended on the level of this economic activity and of that resource.